 She has performed in theatres and festivals throughout San Diego for the last 15 years.
 These roles include historical characters with “Our Stories” and at the Mark Twain Fest in Old Town, as well as many venues with the Chronos Theatre Group, where she also serves as Educational Director.
 One of Reina’s original educational plays, The Brain Game, was the recipient of an Innovative Grant by the First 5 Commission of San Diego in 2005.

 Professionally, she has spent 20 years as a masters-level social worker working with children, teens, and adults.
 As Treatment Coordinator for Volunteers of America Southwest, she facilitates groups, provides professional training, supervises students, and writes curricula.
 As Lead Faculty and Faculty Advisor at the University of Phoenix, she teaches courses such as Life Span and Development, Multicultural Counseling, and Drugs and Addiction.
 This is her first radio show.

 LizAlper, our sports reporter, is an avid sports fan who especially loves hockey and baseball.
-She is currently involved with the award-winning "Best Online College Station in the Nation"-- KCR College Radio at San Diego State, where she’s done color commentary and production for SDSU men's hockey.
-In addition, Liz has also hosted and been a co-host on several sports talk shows on the station.
+She has previously been heard on the award-winning "Best Online College Station in the Nation"-- KCR College Radio at San Diego State, where she’s done color commentary and production for SDSU men's hockey.
+In addition, Liz has hosted and been a co-host on several sports talk shows on the station.

-A New Hampshire native, she is a San Diego State graduate who majored in Television, Film and New Media and minored in Journalism.
+A New Hampshire native who has overcome autism to become a successful journalist and found her own writing and editing company, she is a San Diego State graduate who majored in Television, Film and New Media and minored in Journalism.
 Watch for her feature, ECM Friday Night Lights, during high school football season on our website at www.EastCountyMagazine.org.